Sleep paralysis: Albania

 In Albanian folk beliefs, Mokthi is believed to be a male spirit with a golden fez hat who appears to women who are usually tired or suffering and stops them from moving.
 It is believed that if they can take his golden hat, he will grant them a wish, but then he will visit them frequently although he is harmless.
 There are talismans that can provide protection from Mokthi and one way is to put one's husband's hat near the pillow while sleeping.
 Mokthi or Makthi in Albanian means "Nightmare".

+Arab

+The names of sleep paralysis vary in some Arab countries; it is popularly known as "Al-Jathoom," in Morocco it is called "Boughtat," and in other regions it is known as "Raboos."
+This entity, believed to be a jinn, perches on the sleeper's chest.